opeakinfenwa/QR-Generator-Service/Readme.md

 * Includes:

   * `isAuth` middleware for protected endpoints.
-  * `isOptionalAuth` middleware for routes accessible to both guests and logged-in users.
+  * `isOptionalAuth` middleware for routes accessible to both guests and logged in users.

 #### QR Code Module

 * Users (or guests) can generate QR codes for URLs or plain text.
 * QR code data is stored in the database with optional user association.
-* Tracks scan counts and allows user-specific history retrieval.
+* Tracks scan counts and allows user specific history retrieval.
 * Uses the `qrcode` npm package to produce base64-encoded PNGs.

 ## Database Strategy & Optimization (PostgreSQL & Redis)

 #### Redis Caching (Integrated)

-* Caching is performed per-user using a `qr:<userId>:<data>` key format.
+* Caching is performed per user using a `qr:<userId>:<data>` key format.
 * If a QR code already exists for the same user and data, it's served directly from Redis.
 * On **scan** or **delete** operations, Redis cache is automatically invalidated to ensure consistency.
 * Works conditionally: if a user is unauthenticated, caching is skipped to prevent collisions or ambiguity.

 #### Dockerized Redis for Local Development
 To ensure consistent behavior across environments, Redis is containerized using Docker.
 The application connects to a Redis container defined in docker-compose.yml, enabling local caching functionality without manual Redis installation.
-This setup mirrors production-like infrastructure and local testing.
+This setup mirrors production like infrastructure and local testing.

 #### Custom Migration System